For iPhone Pro · LiDAR-based

 Slope, measured.

-Putt Break uses your iPhone's LiDAR sensor to measure the exact slope of a putting green beneath your feet.
+Putt Break uses your iPhone's LiDAR sensor to measure the exact slope of a putting green beneath your feet — then the distance from your stance to the hole.
 A learning aid for golfers who want to read greens with physics, not just feel.

 Two axes.
 One number you can trust.